Sporting Apostrophes

 With “terrorist” Farnsworth absent, McInerney and Kimberley have a golden opportunity to prove their value to the Apostrophes faithful by delivering a flurry of violations.
 Can they supply the vicious, penetrating ballpokes the fans crave?

-Posted by Hawkins on November 5, 2008
+Posted by Milan on November 5, 2008

 Back to goal, back to work